 Many of us with curly or wavy hair textures don’t actually know which hair type we have.
 While some may argue that they would rather not identify their curls using a chart, it can be super helpful to know where your hair type lies.
-Knowing the kind of curl pattern you have, whether it’s type 2 hair, 3 hair, or 4, can help you narrow down your product options when it’s time to shop for hair care items that work best for you.
+Knowing the kind of curl pattern you have, whether it’s type 2 hair, 3 hair or 4 hair, can help you narrow down your product options when it’s time to shop for hair care items that work best for you.